The flu is a respiratory infection that spreads easily. It is caused by the influenza virus.

 You must go to emergency immediately if you have flu-like symptoms and also one of the following:

-If your child has a fever and appears very sick, lacks energy and refuses to play, promptly take them to a doctor.
+If your child has a fever and appears very sick, lacks energy and refuses to play, bring him or her to a doctor immediately, or call Info-Santé 8-1-1.

 If you require immediate help to get to emergency, call 9-1-1.